learning2hash/learning2hash.github.io/_publications/dirksen2016fast.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/1608.06498"}
 tags: ['ARXIV']
 ---
-<p>We consider the problem of encoding a finite set of vectors into a
-small number of bits while approximately retaining information on the angular distances between the vectors.
+We consider the problem of encoding a finite set of vectors into a small number of bits while approximately retaining information on the angular distances between the vectors.
 By deriving improved variance bounds related to binary Gaussian circulant embeddings, we largely fix a gap in the proof of the best known fast binary embedding method.
 Our bounds also show that well-spreadness assumptions on the data vectors, which were needed in earlier work on variance bounds, are unnecessary.
-In addition, we propose a new binary embedding with a faster running time on sparse data.</p>
+In addition, we propose a new binary embedding with a faster running time on sparse data.